NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 {{% panel title="DARPA ARGUS-IS" link="http://www.darpa.mil/program/autonomous-real-time-ground-ubiquitous-surveillance-infrared" imgUrl="/img/java/darpa_argus-is_01_250.jpg" %}}
 The DARPA ARGUS-IS program mission is to provide military users a flexible and responsive capability to find, track and monitor events and activities of interest on a continuous basis in areas of interest.

 The ground processing subsystem enables users to interact with the ARGUS-IS airborne systems.
-The user interface, based on NASA World Wind software, facilitates specification of areas where imagery is desired throughout the entire ARGUS-IS field of view.
+The user interface, based on NASA WorldWind software, facilitates specification of areas where imagery is desired throughout the entire ARGUS-IS field of view.

 A next-generation system enables persistent surveillance of wide areas Brian Leininger, ARGUS-IS Program Manager, SPIE March 2008.
 {{% /panel %}}